 GrownUps accepts no responsibility for decisions made by Members or any other persons as a result of using or relying on any information on the GrownUps website.
 GrownUps does not give any health advice or make any recommendation of any product or service.

 Before getting too concerned, let’s understand what erectile dysfunction (ED) really is.
 Failing to get an erection after a few too many drinks or during a stressful week isn’t ED.
 Also, as you age it’s normal to experience changes in your sexual response.
-These include having to waiting longer after orgasm for another erection, or needing direct stimulation.
+These include having to wait longer after orgasm for another erection or needing direct stimulation.
 These don’t necessarily mean ED.